 We also dig into a passage from the Bible each week because we believe the Bible is our design manual.
 In addition, we offer communion about once a month.
 This is an important symbol of Jesus’ death and an important worship exercise.
 Occasionally, testimonies (personal stories of faith) or videos are shared that emphasize some part of our worship.

 Secondly, this pursuit will involve personal Bible Study.
 At one point, the Psalmist says, “I have hidden your Word in my heart that I might not sin against you.”(Psalm 119:11) Knowing God and being more like Him grows out of on an investment in His Word.
 God’s character, His desires, His responses and His ways are all revealed to us through the story of His interaction with His people in His Word.
-Joining in reading our Deeper Wider plan can be a great way to develop this habit.

 Thirdly, pursuing an active relationship with God depends on prayer.
 Prayer is conversation with God.
 We do not build a relationship with anyone without talking with him or her.
 God is no exception.
 This is so critically important that the Bible tells us to “Pray without ceasing.”
 (1 Thessalonians 5:17)